Man arrested for stealing school bus from Fayetteville high school

-RALEIGH, N.C.
-(WNCN)- While warming school buses at 71st High School on Thursday morning, the Cumberland County Sheriff’s Office said a school employee noticed a man getting on three different buses.
+FAYETTEVILLE, N.C.
+(WNCN) – While warming school buses at 71st High School on Thursday morning, the Cumberland County Sheriff’s Office said a school employee noticed a man getting on three different buses.

 The sheriff’s office said when he jumped onto another bus, he was confronted by the bus driver.